konmouz/Learning-Tower/README.md

 ### Ordering components - BoM

-I have included an example online source for every part but based on your location you need to do some research and find relevant suppliers.
+I have included an example online source for every part but you might need to do some research and find a relevant suppliers based on your location.
 Aluminium extrusions are widely spread and there are plenty of online shops that ship the extrusions pre-cut at your desired length.
 There are many ways to connect the extrusions, I chose the corner connectors because they are cheap, discreet, easy to source and easy to install.

 | Name | Quantity | Photo |
 |-|-|-|